cilium/cilium/Documentation/internals/hubble.rst

 The Hubble server component implements two gRPC services.
-The **Observer service** which may optionally be exposed via a TCP socket in addition to a local Unix domain socket and the  **Peer service**, which is served on both as well as a Kubernetes Service.
+The **Observer service** which may optionally be exposed via a TCP socket in addition to a local Unix domain socket and the **Peer service**, which is served on both as well as being exposed as a Kubernetes Service when enabled via TCP.

 The Observer service
 ^^^^^^^^^^^^^^^^^^^^